-The Club consults supporters through various official and independent bodies chaired by the Chief Executive Officer Bob Symns.
+The Club consults supporters through various official and independent bodies chaired by the Chief Executive Officer David Paton.

-Peterborough United, uniquely, have appointed an independant SLO (Supporters’ Liaison Officer) to help improve communications and ensure proper and constructive discourse between the supporters and the football club.
+Peterborough United, uniquely, have appointed an independent SLO (Supporters’ Liaison Officer) to help improve communications and ensure proper and constructive discourse between the supporters and the football club.

 In addition, where appropriate, supporter’s views are periodically solicited via the Club’s official matchday programme, the issue of questionnaires and leaflets, invitation through local newspaper and radio broadcasts and occasional forums.

 The Club publishes its position on major policy issues via the official matchday programme as well as on its web site and in press releases and agreed articles in the local media.